anarchivic relief: a practice-as-research choreographic object, 2021

 Created in collaboration with Visual Artist Tanya Shyika and Developmental Editor Cory Nakasue.

 This visual and autoethnographic book engages with the values, artistry, and politics of my experiences with recurring brain disease – encephalitis.
-It prioritises neurodivergences as proficiency and positions embodiments commonly associated with seizure, psychosis and cognitive, and physical disability as original creative processes of the body-mind.
+It prioritizes neurodivergences as proficiency and positions embodiments commonly associated with seizure, psychosis and cognitive, and physical disability as original creative processes of the body-mind.
 This project disrupts the knowledge production of my medical archives through textual and visual subversion, modeling alternative ways of embodied knowing.
 It is a crip art object, which works to pry open neurodiversity inclusion in order to lay bare the regimes of superiority propped up by ableist practices.

 It argues for the recognition of (valuable) difference.